 Reprising our role in providing the silver screens best British secret agents finest spy gear, Brigg were commissioned to create the famous ‘Kingsman Umbrella’ for the 2014 film ‘Kingsman: The Secret Service’ and for the sequel in 2017 ‘Kingsman: The Golden Circle’.
 As well as our Brigg umbrellas we also provided several other prop leathergood items featured in the films.
 Please be aware that our Kingsman umbrellas are handcrafted to order but unfortunately do not come with any of the tactical features and bulletproof canopy portrayed in the film, you can however use it for the fine quality umbrella that it is and have it assist you in breaking up any bar fights at your own risk.

 In the summer of 2018 the costume designer for the popular BBC Peaky Blinders season 4 series, Alison McCosh, walked into our London store looking for new costume accessories for the next season of filming.
 She immediately fell in love with our hats and she contacted our hatters to work with her for season 5.
-We are incredibly proud to have designed such a wonderful collection of hats for Alison McCosh for the cast of season 5 and look forward to collaborating further with this great designer.
+We are incredibly proud to have designed such a wonderful collection of bespoke hats for Helen McCrory's character in season 5 along with a varied range of bespoke caps worn by Cillian Murphy, Finn Cole, Paul Anderson and many more of the cast in Series 5 & 6 and we look forward to collaborating further with this great designer.

 In 2018, we were approached by the costume design team for the new BBC/HBO series adaptation of Philip Pullman's epic 'His Dark Materials'.
-We were asked to create a bespoke hat to be worn by Mr Lin Manuel Miranda who would be playing the character Scoresby in the series.
+We were asked to create a bespoke trilby hat to be worn by Mr Lin Manuel Miranda who would be playing the character Scoresby in the series.
 The hat style would be based on the design of a small vintage hat sample they liked.
-We of course obliged and created several copies of the hat design for filming purposes and for the stunt team.
-This series will be hitting our screens on the BBC from 3rd November 2019.
+We of course obliged and created several copies of the hat design for filming purposes and for the stunt teams for Series 1 (2019), Series 2 (2020) and Series 3 (2022).

 We hope you enjoyed our brands journey through history and film and discovered something new along the way.
 This is by no means an exhaustive list of all our brands collaborations and commissions to provide top quality props & hatting to the costumiers for television, film, rock stars and royalty, a list that will continue to grow.
 In fact we have been approached recently on 3 separate commissions and have new projects currently in production in all our umbrella, leather and hatting departments.
 As all collaborations are kept strictly confidential, we cannot share the details with you until these projects are on public release so please stay tuned to find out more.